Crissmass History, Family Crest & Coats of Arms

 "Camden thinks, as a baptismal name, in consequence of the individual having been born on the day of the festival.
 In like manner in France, Noel was first a Christian, afterwards a family name."

 Early Origins of the Crissmass family

 The surname Crissmass was first found in Essex where Geoffrey Cristesmasse was first listed in the Hundredorum Rolls of 1273.
 The same rolls included: Felicia Cristemasse, Huntingdonshire; and Hugh Cristemasse, Cambridgeshire.

 "It is an ancient name in the eastern counties, and in the 13th century it was still established in the form of Cristemasse in Cambridgeshire and Hunts, and there were a few of the name in Essex.
 In 1433 John Crystmasse was a gentleman of Morden - Steeple in this county."

 Early History of the Crissmass family

-Another 328 words (23 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Crissmass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crissmass research.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Crissmass History in all our PDF Extended History products and printed products wherever possible.

 Crissmass Spelling Variations